Ward Kinau

 No analysis available

-Multiple listing remarks include explicit language that the building/unit 'is also VA approved,' indicating VA financing is accepted.
+Multiple remarks explicitly state the building/unit 'is also VA approved,' indicating VA financing is accepted.
+Example quote: 'This fee simple gem ... is also VA approved.'

 No analysis available